 8. Your heating bill is unusually high

 A particular frigid cold snap can leave you with a shocking electric bill or gas bill that you may need help covering.
+Rising energy costs also might contribute to an increase in your typical wintertime bills.

 9. Your furnace stops working